specklesystems/speckle-docs/viewer/advanced-setup.md

 | FilteringExtension    | Filtering functionality    |
 | DiffExtension | Diffing functionality    |

 All the available stock extensions are designed to work together, in order to offer the complete set of viewer functionality.
-For seeing all of them in action, you can checkout our [viewer-sandbox](https://github.com/specklesystems/speckle-server/tree/alex/API2.0/packages/viewer-sandbox) project, or our [speckle frontned](https://latest.speckle.systems/)
+To see all of them in action, you can checkout our [viewer-sandbox](https://github.com/specklesystems/speckle-server/tree/alex/API2.0/packages/viewer-sandbox) project, or our [speckle frontend](https://latest.speckle.systems/)